TULiberalArts/Environmental-Studies/pages/resources.md

 title: Resources
 permalink: /resources/
 description: >-
-  Get help with academic resources, student organizations and environmental studies scholarships at the Department of Geography and Urban Studies.
+  We nominate outstanding students at the Department of Geography and Urban Studies for environmental studies scholarships.
 keywords: >-
   Department of Geography and Urban Studies, Environmental Studies, Environmental Studies scholarships, Environmental Science Program
 layout: page
 published: true
 ---
-## Department of Geography and Urban Studies Scholarships
+## Environmental Studies Scholarships
+Awards and scholarships are presented annually to students from the Department of Geography and Urban Studies (including Environmental Studies majors) who exhibit academic excellence.
+In addition, scholarships take into account demonstrated financial need.

 **Carolyn Adams Award in Geography and Urban Studies** Funded by contributions from Temple alumni/ae, the Carolyn Adams Award recognizes the service of Dr. Carolyn Adams who returned to teaching in the Department of Geography and Urban Studies after serving seven years as Dean of Temple’s College of Liberal Arts.
 The cash award is awarded to a graduating senior with demonstrated scholarly excellence and a commitment to studying and addressing urban trends and challenges.